8 romantic countries like Italy overflowing with culture

 A seemingly endless coastline of azure waters and sun-soaked beaches makes Croatia a dream holiday destination.

-If you’re searching for Mediterranean climes and ancient towns similiar to those in Italy, you can’t look past Croatia.
+If you’re searching for Mediterranean climes and ancient towns similar to those in Italy, you can’t look past Croatia.
 Red-topped buildings line its coastal towns and island adventures are only a short ferry ride from their ports.

 - Top three cities to visit: Dubrovnik, Split and Zadar.